SelfCareMap

 1. Start Ridiculously Small (Seriously)

 Yes, two minutes.
+This is based on the concept of micro-habits.
+The goal is to lower the barrier to entry so much that it becomes impossible to fail.
 Open a book while your coffee brews.
-Read one paragraph while waiting for the microwave.
-Flip a page during a commercial break.
+Read one paragraph while waiting for the microwave to finish.
+Flip a single page during a commercial break or while waiting for a Zoom call to start.

-Pro tip: Keep a book or e-reader in places you naturally pause: bathroom, bedside table, purse, or car cup holder.
+Pro tip: Keep a book or e-reader in places you naturally pause.
+Place a paperback in the bathroom, leave your Kindle on the bedside table, tuck a small volume in your purse, or keep an audiobook ready in your car cup holder.

 2. Anchor It to an Existing Habit